matteodelabre/mongoose-beautiful-unique-validation/README.md

 This is not the same kind of error as normal [Validation](http://mongoosejs.com/docs/validation.html)
 errors: it will introduce more checks in your code if you want to handle them.
-This plug-in solves this problem by converting uniqueness errors (E11000 and E11001) into regular Validation errors.
+This plugin solves this problem by converting uniqueness errors (E11000 and E11001) into regular Validation errors.

 ```json
 {